axismaps/axis-jekyll/_posts/2016-05-12-probing-tiled-maps.md

     };
 {% endhighlight %}

-If you use this, make sure to but your mouse interactions on `topStyle` since that's the one with the fill.
+If you use this, make sure to put your mouse interactions on `topStyle` since that's the one with the fill.

 ### Wrapping up